Business & Tourism Courses with Locals & Spanish Language

 - Determination of course equivalencies will be done by advisors and credential evaluators at participants' U.S. home institutions.

-- The transcript from Universidad de Barcelona- CETT will reflect ECTS and Contact Hours.
+- The transcript from Universidad de Barcelona- CETT will reflect contact hours.
 Please be in touch with your home university regarding credit transfer for this program.

 select allclear all